Classiq/classiq-library/README.md

 Working with Classiq's latest GUI requires no installations!
 Just head over to [Classiq's platform](https://platform.classiq.io/) and follow the examples below over there :)

-If you'd rather work programmatically, using Python, Classiq also provides an SDK, which can be installed as follows:
+If you'd rather work programmatically using Python, Classiq also provides an SDK, which can be installed as follows:

 ```bash
 pip install classiq